FreHu/abaplint-clean-code/rules.md

 Checks that a message class and id exists.
 Enabled by default.

-### description_empty

-Checks for empty descriptions in the abapgit xml metadata.
-While not part of abap, this helps ensure the consistency of your serialized files.

-Enabled.

 ### identical_form_names

 Checks for identically named forms.
 Form usage is discouraged in general.
 Enabled by default.